✨ Professional Resume Review | Get Yours Today | Certified Experts

 If you want to use this format, you should review the job description keenly for any industry-specific skills highlighted.

-You can also research the industry and the position you’re applying for to take note of the job requirements.
+You can also research the industry and the position you’re applying for to learn about the job requirements.

 You can then find out how you’ll demonstrate your skills to align with those the company emphasizes.